Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Related Work

-\textbf{Few-Shot Segmentation} includes \textbf{\textit{Few-Shot Semantic Segmentation (FSSS)}} and \textbf{\textit{Few-Shot Instance Segmentation (FSIS)}}.
-FSSS requires pixel-level classification for query images.
-Previous works~\cite{tian2020prior,rakelly2018conditional,wang2019panet,zhang2020sg} typically extract category prototypes from support images, and the query image is segmented by computing the similarity distance between each prototype and query features.
-FSIS aims to detect and segment each object with fewer examples.
-FSIS approaches~\cite{ganea2021incremental,nguyen2022ifs,nguyen2021fapis,michaelis2018one, fan2020fgn, yan2019meta} can be mainly divided into \textit{single-branch} and \textit{dual-branch} architectures.
-The former~\cite{ganea2021incremental,nguyen2022ifs} mainly focuses on the design of the classification head, while the latter~\cite{michaelis2018one, fan2020fgn, yan2019meta} introduces an additional support branch to compute class prototypes or re-weighting vectors of support images and assist the segmenter in screening out target category features via feature aggregation.
-Meta R-CNN~\cite{yan2019meta} performs channel-wise multiplication on RoI features, while FGN~\cite{fan2020fgn} aggregates channel-wise features at three stages, including RPN, detection head, and mask head.
-Pointed by recent works~\cite{kaul2022label, zhang2022meta}, RPN-based approaches tend to mistake the novel class objects for the background and decrease the recall of novel classes.
-Inspired by the recent FSOD methods~\cite{zhang2022meta}, RefT builds on a DETR detector and falls into the dual-branch meta-learning-based methods.
-Unlike previous methods that need to aggregate the results of multiple runs for a query image, RefT can deal with all support classes simultaneously and efficiently.
+\textbf{Few-Shot Instance Segmentation.} Existing approaches can be divided into single-branch and dual-branch architectures.
+The former~\cite{ganea2021incremental,nguyen2022ifs} focuses on the design of the classification head, while the latter~\cite{michaelis2018one,fan2020fgn,yan2019meta} introduces an additional support branch to compute class prototypes or re-weigh vectors of support images to select target category features via feature aggregation.
+For example, Meta R-CNN~\cite{yan2019meta} performs channel-wise multiplication on features belonging o region of interest, while FGN~\cite{fan2020fgn} aggregates channel-wise features at three stages, including RPN, detection head, and mask head.
+Several recent methods~\cite{kaul2022label, zhang2022meta, qiao2021defrcn} show that RPN-based approaches tend to mistake the novel class objects as the background.
+In contrast, RefT builds on a query-based detector to avoid this issue.

-\textbf{Vision Transformer.} Current research in this field falls into two categories: one for better representation learning via designing a more robust backbone or strategy~\cite{VIT,liu2021swin,deit_vit,liu2022convnet}, and the other using object query~\cite{detr,li2022videoknet,zhang2021knet,zhou2022transvod,yuan2021polyphonicformer,panopticpartformer} to unify and simplify relevant detection and segmentation tasks.
-Our RefT is based on the recent DETR-based segmentation method, Mask2Former~\cite{cheng2022masked}.
-Compared with previous FSIS methods~\cite{fan2020fgn, yan2019meta}, object queries from Mask2Former encoding rich information of both object appearance and location are perfect as query features to be aggregated and support guidance.
-RefT can be easily extended to various instance-level few-shot learning tasks.
+\textbf{Generalized Few-Shot Object Detection and Instance Segmentation.} Several approaches take knowledge contained base classes into account for generalized few-shot instance segmentation (gFSIS).
+In~\cite{wang2020frustratingly} a replay strategy is used and an equal number of examples from base and new classes are used for fine-tuning to avoid class imbalance issues.
+However, the problem of forgetting base classes remains unaddressed.
+Several methods tackle the catastrophic forgetting issue~\cite{fan2021generalized, ganea2021incremental} by weighing base classes to retain knowledge, but suffer from performance loss in generalization.
+In contrast, RefT exploit reference information from the support set to address both generalization to novel classes and forgetting of base classes.